json4s/json4s/CONTRIBUTING.md

 ##### 3.5

-- The version 3.5 series maintainance branch
+- The version 3.5 series maintenance branch
 - This branch must be able to build against Scala 2.10, 2.11 and 2.12

 ##### 3.4

-- The version 3.4 series maintainance branch
+- The version 3.4 series maintenance branch
 - All the backports must be source/binary compatibility
 - This branch must be able to build against Scala 2.10 and 2.11

 ##### 3.3

-- The version 3.3 series maintainance branch
+- The version 3.3 series maintenance branch
 - All the backports must be source/binary compatibility
 - This branch must be able to build against Scala 2.10 and 2.11